nmattei/cmps3160/_projects/FinalTutorial.md

 ### Submission

 You should submit the notebook through [Canvas](https://tulane.instructure.com/).
-The first cell of your notebook in the markdown **must be a hyperlink in your notebook to the webpage at github.io, and the webpage must be publicly readable on the internet (i.e, live)**.
+In the first cell of your notebook should be an explanation of the project goals and **a hyperlink to your webpage at github.io; the webpage must be publicly readable on the internet (i.e, live) and must contain the same work that is in the submitted notebook**.
 That is: the first cell of your notebook must be a markdown cell with a hyperlink to the generated webpage up at `yourname.github.io`.
 If this is not correct you will lose points.

 *Both students in the group must submit the notebook through Canvas but it should be the same notebook.
 Both students should have the same data uploaded to the site.*